 My daughter is 8yrs old and officially in tween territory.
-Tweens are full of new ideas and independence, which I love but I also see my little baby slipping away from me.
+Tweens are full of new ideas and independence, which I love, but I also see my little baby slipping away from me.
 Elsie is all comic books, sports and video games but also isn’t ready to give up the pretties.
-She likes fluffy pillows, soft blankets, kawaii and all that is cute.
+She likes fluffy pillows, soft blankets, kawaii and all things cute.
 So, it’s a bit of a mish-mash… hence the term ‘tween’ (short for ‘the in-between years’).
 How do you tackle the perfect tween girl bedroom?

 10 Essential Styles Tween Girl Bedrooms

 Play dates are being promoted to social hang-outs and there is some serious girl talk to be had.
 Your tween is going to start spending more time in their room because at some point Mom is going to lose any kind of cool-factor status.
 The ultimate tween girl bedroom will have space to house all your friends for the perfect pyjama party.

 Elsie is in a cat phase lately and I feel like that’s pretty standard for her age.
 Adorable prints, pillows, bedding and wallpaper are fashionably adorned with cats and dogs these days.
 And don’t forget the odd flamingo or unicorn…

 I’m not sure exactly when it happened, but life got busy… The trend for cute memo boards has been around for a while and even as a tween myself I had a cork board to pin photos and ribbons, tickets and any other collectibles.
 Tweens are at a new age of independence and they want to have ownership of their walls.
 Save the paint and give them a decorative board to show off all their bits and pieces.